lemon079/uber-project/backend/README.md

-# User Registration Endpoint
+# User Signup Endpoint

-## POST /user/register
+## POST /user/signup

 ### Description

-This endpoint is used to register a new user.
+This endpoint is used to signup a new user.
 It requires the user's first name, last name, email, and password.

 ### Request Body